arun-curriculum/Advanced-HTML5-Two-Day/day_2/README.md

 - Socket.io works on the client and the server side to achieve seamless interaction.

 ##Socket-Based Chat Mechanism
-- We will be building a chat application in Node using web sockets.

 ####The Client Setup
 - The client will also use Socket.io to handle the handshake and any further events.